Skip to Content

 This is true for many types of products, and perhaps even more so for large expenditure purchases like appliances.

 For appliance manufacturers, developing sleek, beautiful, high-performance ranges, refrigerators, and microwaves that are energy-efficient is not new.
-They’ve been doing this for decades, proudly displaying ‘Energy Star’ ratings to prove their commitment and the product’s environmental benefit.
-And, while longevity, durability, and energy conservation are critical for post-purchase sustainability, pre-production component sourcing, supplier metrics, and design and manufacturing protocols are playing a more vital role in an appliance’s overall carbon footprint and, by extension, its consumer appeal.
+They've been doing this for decades, proudly displaying energy star ratings to prove their commitment and the product's environmental benefit.
+And, while longevity, durability, and energy conservation are critical for post-purchase sustainability, pre-production component sourcing, supplier metrics, and design and manufacturing protocols are playing a more vital role in an appliance's overall carbon footprint and, by extension, its consumer appeal.

 Collaboration with aligned suppliers is essential to achieving appliance sustainability objectives, ensuring that products are responsible in use and in design, component sourcing, and manufacture.
 Henkel, a leader in sustainable practices and design for sustainability protocols, provides a competitive advantage for appliance manufacturers, lending its operational results to Scope 3 emission targets and delivering appliance assembly and operational materials that are sourced and produced sustainably.

 Henkel's Respect the Planet, Rethink Design campaign, launched in early 2024, is a testament to the company's long-standing commitment to sustainability.
 As part of this effort, Henkel is demonstrating how its sustainable practices and consultative expertise can influence customer design considerations.
-The program’s four sustainability pillars, outlined below, guide the company's product development initiatives, facilitating the design, manufacture, and reliable performance of appliances that prioritize environmental and economic sustainability.
+The programme's four sustainability pillars, outlined below, guide the company's product development initiatives, facilitating the design, manufacture, and reliable performance of appliances that prioritise environmental and economic sustainability.

 Together, these four pillars form the foundation of Henkel's manufacturing and product development objectives and ensure the company delivers materials that adhere to these principles.